mozilla/addons-server/docs/api/topics/search.rst

     :param optional device: Filters by supported device.
 One of 'desktop', 'mobile', 'tablet', or 'firefoxos'.
     :type device: string
+    :param optional dev: Enables filtering by device profile if either 'firefoxos' or 'android'.
+    :type dev: string
+    :param optional pro: A `feature profile <feature-profile-label>` describing the features to filter by.
+    :type pro: string
     :param optional premium_types: Filters by whether the app is free or premium or has in-app purchasing.
 Any of 'free', 'free-inapp', 'premium', 'premium-inapp', or 'other'.